utelecon/utelecon.github.io/en/utokyo_account/mfa/index.md

             <summary>Setup Procedure</summary>
             <ol>
                 <li>
-                    Install the Microsoft Authenticator app on your smart phone.
+                    Install the Microsoft Authenticator app on your smartphone.
                     The Android version can be downloaded from
                     <a href="https://play.google.com/store/apps/details?id=com.azure.authenticator">Google Play</a>
                     and the iPhone version from